-Truth -Trust is very important things in the brand.
+Truth – Trust is a very important thing in the brand.
 You need to reach the consumer through honest and transparent ways.
 People are quick to clear the truth.

 Vision – Your vision is all about the impact you want your brand to make in the world.
 Everything you do in your business is to fit that vision in the long term.